ethereum/ERCs/ERCS/erc-xxxx.md

 ### Contract Registration and Unregistration

-**registerContract(address _contract, address _admin)**: This function allows the registration of a new contract along with its admin address.
+**registerContract(address _admin)**: This function allows the registration of a new contract along with its admin address.
 This is crucial for initializing the access control settings for a contract and ensuring that there is an accountable admin who can manage roles and permissions.

 **unRegisterContract(address _contract)**: This function enables the removal of a contract from the registry.
 Unregistering a contract is important when a contract is no longer in use or needs to be decommissioned to prevent unauthorized access.